yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Declarative rules for deny and grant access to paths
 - Deny by default (no policy = no permission)
 - Root policy permits access to all components
-- Capabilities can be used in a policy (CRUD) + list, sudo, deny
+- Capabilities can be used in a policy (CRUD) + patch, list, sudo, deny
 - There are root-protected paths (e.g. sys/ auth/, identity/, secret/, etc.)

 ```bash